|Linda Garand, Ph.D., RN

 |BreAnne Healey, M.S., LPC

 BreAnne is a doctoral student in Counseling Psychology at Chatham University, Pittsburgh, PA.
-She is training in Problem Solving Therapy (PST) under the supervision of PST-Specialist, Dr. Jennifer Morse.
+She is certified in Problem Solving Therapy (PST) under the supervision of PST-Specialist, Dr. Jennifer Morse.
 BreAnne's clinical and research interests focus on trauma, depression, ADHD, health and family functioning.
 She has previous clinical experience working with both active duty and national guard and reserve service members and families.
 BreAnne is a Research Interventionist for the study.

 Josh is a doctoral student in Counseling Psychology at Chatham University, Pittsburgh, PA.
 He has been certified in Problem Solving Therapy (PST) under the supervision of PST-Specialist, Dr. Jennifer Morse.
 Josh's clinical and research interests focus on traumatic brain injuries, neuropsychological assessments, obsessive-compulsive disorder, and sexual violence prevention on college campuses.
 He has worked with caregivers for the past 10 months and has previous clinical experience working with children and adolescents in the community.
 Josh is a Research Interventionist for the study.

 |Lee Wagner, B.S.